yast/yast-storage-ng/doc/autoyast.md

 The `partitioning` section of the AutoYaST profile is organized into drives containing a list of partitions each.
 The result must honor that organization.
-I.e., two partitions that are listed in the same drive will always end up in the same disk and two partitions in different drives cannot end up sharing the disk.
+E.g., two partitions that are listed in the same drive will always end up in the same disk and two partitions in different drives cannot end up sharing the disk.

 The matching between a drive and the real disk can be done explicitly in the